Our commitment to authors is:

 - to offer our books for sale at a price that is fair to both reader and author.

 Our objective is to work with authors as partners to establish a relationship that is fair to both parties.
-We have standard Agreements with our authors, to ensure fairness for all, but we will consider a particular author’s circumstances where possible.
+We have standard Agreements with our authors, to ensure fairness for all, but we will consider a particular author’s circumstances where appropriate.

 We would normally be looking for exclusive worldwide English language first publication rights to a title for five (5) years.
 The details will be set out in the Author’s Agreement.